visgl/deck.gl/dev-docs/RFCs/v5.3/attribute-buffer-rfc.md

 - **Multi-model**: For layers that reuse attributes cross models, a new buffer is constructed for each attribute and each model.
 - **Resource management**: `model.delete()` does not remove existing buffers as they might be in use by other models.
 Therefore adding/removing layers leave behind orphan buffers which are no longer used and whose resources are never released.

+## Proposal: extend luma.gl's Buffer class

+- Add `buffer.clone()` method to support two Buffers instances sharing the same GPU buffer but using different data layouts.
+(Multi-model use case)

 ## Proposal: modify the Attribute class behavior

-- In `getBuffer()`, if an attribute is not generic and does not contain a buffer object already, create a new buffer from attribute descriptors.
+- In `attribute.getBuffer()`, if an attribute is not generic and does not contain a buffer object already, create a new buffer from attribute descriptors.
-- In `finalize()`, destroy any buffer object created by itself.
+- In `attribute.finalize()`, destroy any buffer object created by itself.

 ## Proposal: create and update buffers in AttributeManager

 - Call `attribute.finalize` in `attributeManager.remove`.
 - Add `attributeManager.finalize` method, in which delete all Buffer objects in attributes.
 Call `attributeManager.finalize` in `layer._finalize`.
+- Add `attributeManager.setBuffers` method, for layers to set attribute buffers internally (GPGPU use case).